danog/MadelineProtoDocs/docs/API_docs/constructors/messageEntityMention.md

-Message entity [mentioning](https://core.telegram.org/api/mentions) the current user
+Message entity [mentioning](https://core.telegram.org/api/mentions) a user by `@username`; [messageEntityMentionName](../constructors/messageEntityMentionName.html) can also be used to mention users by their ID.

 ### Attributes: